ekozyreff/wood_transportation_planning/README.md

 Once a transportation plan is ready, a large number of trucks must be designated to pick up and drop its loads.
 This is done on a daily basis and is a procedure that is revised and refined on the go.

-To assist the planning of this process, a tool was created using an interface in Excel, where the user can set up limits and analyze the inputs.
+To assist the planning of this process, a tool was created using with the follwing structure:

+- An Excel file containing all input bases (stocks and demands).
+- Another Excel file, which provides an interface for the user to analyze the inputs and make adjustments to the constraints of the plan.
+- A transportation linear programming model that balances stocks in all locations and all periods of the plan.
+- A final Excel file, with the output bases (transportation plan and projected stocks).

+The pre-processing of the input bases and post-processing of the output bases are done using VBA.
+The optimization model was written in Python using Pyomo and the free solver CBC (no comercial solver was necesssary because the solve time is very short, usually less than 5 seconds).